 Eight of the 24 women in the initial Mayo Clinic report also presented with primary pulmonary hypertension (PPH) after taking Phen-Fen .

 PPH is a rare condition in which the small blood vessels in the lungs narrow and force blood pressure to increase precipitously in the pulmonary artery, which carries blood from the heart to the lungs.
 It can prove fatal if left untreated .
-A 2010 article suggested a link between phentermine monotherapy and the development of pulmonary hypertension, but these findings are not universally accepted [7,8].

 Below is the warning about primary pulmonary hypertension, as printed on the same Adipex-P drug label :